pablodecm/paper-inferno/paper/paper.md

 training procedures is provided in \autoref{tab:results_table}, where the median and 1-sigma percentiles on the expected uncertainty on $s$ are provided for 100 random-initialised instances of each model.
-In addition, the results for 100 random-initialised cross-entropy trained models and the optimal classifier and likelihood-based inference are also included for comparison.
+In addition, results for 100 random-initialised cross-entropy trained models and the optimal classifier and likelihood-based inference are also included for comparison.